Serotonin: Serotonin receptors

+Serotonylation

+Protein serotonylation refers to the post-translational modification in which serotonin is covalently attached to glutamine residues on substrate proteins via a transamidation reaction catalyzed by TGM2.
+Serotonylation is a type of monoaminylation, which itself refers to the overall class of post-translational modifications involving monoamines.
+However, monoaminylation reactions are further classified by the individual monoamine reactant they describe (ie., serotonylation, dopaminylation, histaminylation).

+Serotonylation has been reported for both histone and non-histone protein substrates, and thus represents a distinct neuroepigenetic and neuroproteomic regulatory mechanism with various implications in health and disease.
+Since 2003, multiple studies have revealed the critical role of serotonylation in mediating a wide range of physiological processes, both in the nervous system and beyond.
+Serotonylation is known to contribute to several significant diseases, including neuropsychiatric disorders such as depression and schizophrenia, as well as a variety of cancers.

+To date, notable protein serotonylation substrates include several metabolic enzymes (GAPDH, mTOR), Rab GTPases (Rab3a, Rab27a), Rho GTPases (RhoA, Rac1, Cdc42), proteins involved in muscle contractility (⍺-actinin, SERCA2a), extracellular matrix proteins (fibronectin), neural surface proteins, and Ras, as well as histone H3.

+Serotonylation has been reported in various cell types and tissues, including both serotonergic and dopaminergic neurons, enterochromaffin cells, cancer-associated fibroblasts, pancreatic 𝛽-cells, CD8+ T cells, pulmonary endothelial cells, platelets, neutrophils, mammary epithelial cells, vascular smooth muscle, and cells of the intestines.
+Serotonylation is known to influence both tumorigenesis and cancer metastasis, and has been implicated in several types of cancer, including colorectal cancer, neuroendocrine prostate cancer, pancreatic cancer, hepatocellular carcinoma, and ependymomas (brain cancer).

-Termination
+Termination of serotonergic transmission

 Serotonergic action is terminated primarily via uptake of 5-HT from the synapse.
 This is accomplished through the specific monoamine transporter for 5-HT, SERT, on the presynaptic neuron.
 Various agents can inhibit 5-HT reuptake, including cocaine, dextromethorphan (an antitussive), tricyclic antidepressants and selective serotonin reuptake inhibitors (SSRIs).
 A 2006 study found that a significant portion of 5-HT's synaptic clearance is due to the selective activity of the plasma membrane monoamine transporter (PMAT) which actively transports the molecule across the membrane and back into the presynaptic cell.

 In contrast to the high affinity of SERT, the PMAT has been identified as a low-affinity transporter, with an apparent K_{m} of 114 micromoles/l for serotonin, which is approximately 230 times higher than that of SERT.
-However, the PMAT, despite its relatively low serotonergic affinity, has a considerably higher transport "capacity" than SERT, "resulting in roughly comparable uptake efficiencies to SERT ... in heterologous expression systems."
+However, the PMAT, despite its relatively low serotonergic affinity, has a considerably higher transport "capacity" than SERT, "resulting in roughly comparable uptake efficiencies to SERT in heterologous expression systems".
 The study also suggests that the administration of SSRIs such as fluoxetine and sertraline may be associated with an inhibitory effect on PMAT activity when used at higher than normal dosages (IC_{50} test values used in trials were 3–4 fold higher than typical prescriptive dosage).